-- Call your router with a conventional telephone using one of its extension numbers. - Co to Monitoring and Debugging
+- Call your router with a conventional telephone using one of its extension numbers. - b Go to Monitoring and Debugging b ISDN Monitor.

 You can now see the incoming call in the menu.

 Place the cursor on the call and enter d (for details).